Fine structure from normal iterability: Super-Dodd-soundness

 So it suffices to prove ($*$).
-Note that $(M,\zeta)$ and $\Tt$ are both Dodd-solidity-relevant, so Lemma \ref{lem:pre-simply-zeta-strongly_finite} applies.
-Let $\bar{\Tt}$ be a pre-simply-$\zeta$-strongly finite tree capturing $(\Tt,i^\Uu(w^U),\zeta)$.
-We will proceed like in the proof of Lemma \ref{lem:measures_in_mice} to show that $\Tt=\bar{\Tt}$, with further embellishments to rule out $\Tt$-special extenders along the main branches of $\Tt,\bar{\Tt}$.
+Fix a nicely-$\zeta$-strongly finite tree $\bar{\Tt}$ capturing $(\Tt,i^\Uu(w^U),\zeta)$ (exists by Claim \ref{lem:nicely-zeta-strongly_finite}).
+We will proceed like in the proof of Lemma \ref{lem:measures_in_mice} to show that $\Tt=\bar{\Tt}$ and $\Uu$ is trivial, with further embellishments to rule out $\Tt$-special extenders along the main branches of $\Tt,\bar{\Tt}$.